unleash-tech/platform-js-sdk/README.md

 - answer - generate an ai answer for a user question
 - filters - return the set of supported filters for the assistant based on the actual data sources that it has access to
 - filterValues - return the set of filter values that are supported for a given filter (e.g. for the appId filter it will return values such as: ‘notion’, ‘confluence’, etc..)
+- chat - generate an ai answer for a user question and return the answer in stream.

 for the full description of those endpoints contracts refer to the swagger api